 This rumor has become so popular one would think it's a standard habit of servers.
 While I can't say it never happens, I can attest to the fact that I have never seen a server do it in the twenty plus years I've served.
-BUT, I have seen servers do gross things, like use their dirty hands or pick something up they dropped and give it to customer, so I will admit it's a good rule of thumb not to mess with people who handle the food/drink you're about to consume.
+BUT, I have seen servers do gross things, like use dirty hands to touch things you will consume or pick something they dropped off the floor and give it to customer, so I will admit it's a good rule of thumb not to mess with people who handle the food/drink you're about to consume.

 Rumor #2 - Restaurants make a lot of money.